mojodna/mojodna.net/_posts/2009-02-24-my-work-git-workflow.markdown

 <div class="caption">this will <code>git svn rebase</code> if necessary</div>

-Finally, clean up your local repository by removing the now-merged topic
+If you don't have write access to the upstream repository, submit the patch by mail instead.

-branch:
+Finally, once the patch has been merged, you can clean up your local repository by removing the topic branch:

 {% highlight bash %}
 [master] $ git branch -d bug-42